 From there you can jump into a different residence permit.

-Now you know exactly how to get your residence permit in order to start your new life in Spain.
+Now you know exactly how to get your residence visa or permit in order to start your new life in Spain.
 But it is highly probable that some questions popped up to your head.

 Do you have any doubt regarding any of this residence permits and visas?